The Art of the Start Up: Howard James of FASTSIGNS, Washington, D.C.

 Howard James (pictured, middle), owner of FASTSIGNS of Washington, D.C.

-Howard James has owned his FASTSIGNS® store in Washington, D.C., for nearly fourteen years now, yet he still describes working and succeeding in the sign industry as an “everyday hustle.”
+Howard James has owned his FASTSIGNS® store in Washington, D.C., for nearly eighteen years now, yet he still describes working and succeeding in the sign industry as an “everyday hustle.”

 “Our customers are always looking for solutions that are cost-effective, but they are also looking for solutions that they need tomorrow,” he laughs.
 “That’s the hustle of it all.
 It’s a business you have to be an active participant in every day.